-An accounting method is a set of rules used to determine when and how to report income and expenses in your books and on your income tax returns.

-The two basic accounting methods are the:
+An accounting method is a set of rules used to determine when and how income and expenses are reported.
+You choose an accounting method for your business when you file your first income tax return.
+There are two basic accounting methods.